samuel02/thestore/README.md

-thestore
+the store
 ========

-E-commerce application made as part of course "Database systemes"
+E-commerce application made as part of course Database systems - D0018E at Luleå University of Technology 2012.